Brood VI Cicadas expected this spring

 While some say that dogwoods may be a preferred species for egg laying, there is no research showing plant preference among Magicicada in part because their mating cycle occurs so infrequently.
 Conifers are not typically affected.
 There is also little research on the efficacy of various insecticides or other methods for controlling Magicicada.
 Homeowners concerned about special trees, young trees, or thin-barked woody plants should consider wrapping limbs in cheesecloth, bird netting, or row cover to prevent cicadas from laying eggs in the bark.
 Broad-spectrum insecticides such as carbaryl have not been researched in cicada control and are known to cause flares of other pests such as spider mites.
 Disturbing a field, through tilling the ground, or by other means, is one way to reduce nymph populations once they have returned to the ground.

 This brood is centered in the North Carolina foothills, northwest South Carolina, and northeast Georgia.
 In North Carolina, the emergence is expected to be concentrated in Burke, Caldwell, Henderson, McDowell, Polk, and Wilkes Counties.
 Over the generations the range for this brood has diminished.
 Cicada emergence can also have an effect on other wildlife.
 Moles have been observed to be a greater problem in the year before an emergence, as they feed on nymphs.
 Wild turkeys, grackles and crows, other birds, and fish all feed on the adults.
 Tree growth may decline the year before an emergence, because there is greater root feeding by the cicada nymphs.
-For more information on Brood VI and Magicicada, visit magicicada.org.
+For more information on Brood VI and Magicicada, visit http://magicicada.org.
 Please contact Caldwell Cooperative Extension at 828-757-1290 with further questions about gardening or managing for periodical cicadas.